tywalch/electrodb/README.md

 For `SK` values, the `entity` value from the model is prefixed onto the key.

 ### Composite Attribute Arrays
-In a Composite Attribute Array, each element is the name of the corresponding Attribute defined in the Model.
+Within a Composite Attribute Array, each element is the name of the corresponding Attribute defined in the Model.
+The attributes chosen, and the order in which they are specified, will translate to how your composite keys will be built by ElectroDB.

 > Note: If the Attribute has a `label` property, that will be used to prefix the composite attributes, otherwise the full Attribute name will be used.
 >